michaelv2/orphan-guard/README.md

 # OrphanGuard

-Windows system tray app that detects and cleans up orphaned processes — application processes left running after their parent app has been closed.
+Some Windows applications are sneakily (or lazily) left behind after their parent app has been closed.

+This utility makes it easy to detect them and clean them up, working directly from the system tray.

 ## Features